 Unless you are a returning citizen or hold a 13G visa (allowing for permanent residence in the Philippines), you are out of luck.

-New vehicles can be shipped here, but the cost of duties and shipping is substantial and cost prohibitive.
+New vehicles can be shipped here, but the cost of duties and shipping is substantial and prohibitive.

 Is A Car Really Necessary?